Maxey Dell Moody Jr.

-Maxey Dell "Max" Moody Jr. (June 15, 1913 – December 3, 1987), also known as M. D. Moody Jr., was the president and CEO of M. D. Moody & Sons, Inc. from 1950 to 1987 and the founder of MOBRO Marine, Inc. As President and CEO he diversified and expanded M. D. Moody, firmly establishing it as a prominent business in the construction industry.
-His father's business under his leadership became the oldest family-owned construction equipment distributor in the United States, and at one time the largest crane dealer in the southeast.
+Maxey Dell "Max" Moody Jr. (June 15, 1913 – December 3, 1987), also known as M. D. Moody Jr., was an American businessman who was the president and CEO of M. D. Moody & Sons, Inc. from 1950 to 1987 and the founder of MOBRO Marine, Inc.

+As President and CEO of father's business he diversified and expanded M. D. Moody, firmly establishing it as a prominent business in the construction industry.
+Under his leadership it became the oldest family-owned construction equipment distributor in the United States, and at one time the largest crane dealer in the Southeastern United States.

-Moody was a founding member of the Jacksonville Businessmens Associations, a member of St. Vincent's Medical Centers Board of Trustees and on the board of directors for the Florida National Bank Holding Company.
+Moody was a founding member of the Jacksonville Businessmen's Associations, a member of St. Vincent's Medical Centers Board of Trustees and on the board of directors for the Florida National Bank Holding Company.

 Early life and family

-Max Moody Jr. was born in Jacksonville, Florida on June 15, 1913.
+Max Moody Jr. was born in Jacksonville, Florida, on June 15, 1913.
 He was the first son of Maxey Dell Moody and Ethel (Müller) Moody.
 His maternal grandfather was Gustav Müller whom had immigrated to the United States from Germany in the 1870s.
-Gustav settled in Jacksonville Beach, Florida where he built his home in the 1880s.
+Gustav settled in Jacksonville Beach, Florida, where he built his home in the 1880s.
 Gustav's house still stands today and is considered to be the oldest house in Jacksonville Beach.
 His cousin Gustav Müller Jr. became a prominent businessman in Jacksonville the owner of the Hotel Burbridge and the G. Muller Company.

 Maxey's father Maxey Moody Sr. was in the road building construction industry working for a road grader company in Jacksonville.
 Five years after Maxey Jr. was born his father established his own road building business called M. D. Moody.
-Max attended Andrew Jackson High School and graduated in 1926.
+Moody attended Andrew Jackson High School and graduated in 1926.

-On June 18, 1933 Max married Dorothy in Jacksonville the daughter of Dorothy and Thomas Boyd.
-They had seven children: Maxine Rowland (1941-2019), Maxey Dell Moody III (born 1944), Thomas Boyd Moody (1945-2018), Richard "Mike" Moody (born 1948), Elaina Moran (born 1950), Joseph "Joe" Moody (born 1953), Angel Throop (born 1958).
+On June 18, 1933, Moody married Dorothy in Jacksonville the daughter of Dorothy and Thomas Boyd.
+They had seven children: Maxine Rowland (1941-2019), Maxey Dell Moody III (born 1944), Thomas Boyd Moody (1945-2018), Richard "Mike" Moody (1948-2025), Elaina Moran (born 1950), Joseph "Joe" Moody (1953-2023), Angel Throop (born 1958).

 Career

 Military service

-After graduating from Andrew Jackson High School Max enrolled in the United States Naval Academy in Annapolis, Maryland.
+After graduating from Andrew Jackson High School Moody enrolled in the United States Naval Academy in Annapolis, Maryland.
 The Naval Academy had a rule that graduates could not marry until two years after graduation.
-Max decided to drop out and marry Dorothy Boyd who he had met in Jacksonville.
+He decided to drop out and marry Dorothy Boyd who he had met in Jacksonville.
 After Max left the United States Naval Academy he went to work for the United States Army Corps of Engineers on a levee-building project around Lake Okeechobee.
 He decided to work for the Corps of Engineers because his father was not happy with him for dropping out of the Naval Academy.
-Max worked on a dredge and killed alligators to sell their hides because there was nothing else to do.
+Moody worked on a dredge and killed alligators to sell their hides because there was nothing else to do.